matrix1001/heapinspect/README.md

 Detailed docstrings have been written into the source code.

 I have built a sphinx doc in `docs`.
-Just open [docs/build/html/index.html](docs/build/html/index.html).
+Just open `docs/build/html/index.html` with your browser.

 # Devlog